marmelab/react-admin/docs/ReferenceManyToManyInput.md

 ## `perPageChoices`

+`<ReferenceManyToManyInput>` displays a list of possible values from the reference table (e.g. `venues`) as suggestions in the input.
+It uses the `getList()` dataProvider call to fetch these possible values.

-By default, react-admin displays 25 entries from the reference table (eg: 25 `venues`).
+By default, react-admin displays at most 25 possible values from the reference table (e.g. 25 `venues`).
 You can change the limit by setting the `perPageChoices` prop:

 ```tsx
 <ReferenceManyToManyInput